PraNavKumAr01/TravelAdvisor/README.md

 <h3>How much easier was this to just get everything at your fingertips with just two words</h3>

-<h2>Thats how TripAdvisor makes your travelling fun and hassle free!!</h2>
+<h2>Thats how TravelAdvisor makes your travelling fun and hassle free!!</h2>